Starting a New Club

 We assign a club number upon the review of a club submission.
-That number will appear on the District Performance Reports.
-After selecting your district in the top left drop-down menu, choose the Prospective Club link on the menu (right side).
+That number will appear on the Prospective Clubs update report.
+To view this report, access the Toastmasters International Dashboards.
+At the top of the page, use the dropdown menu to select your district.
+Next, click on Update Reports on the left side of the page.
+The Prospective Clubs link will show all prospective clubs in your district.
 The various charter documents will be listed and the report will include the status of each document (received complete, incomplete or missing).
 You can recognize your club by either the club name and/or location, or by the club contact name (president or club coordinator).

 Once the club’s paperwork is received, how long will it take to process?

-Processing times for Applications to Organize are 24 hours.
-The review process for full club charter is two days, and processing will be completed within two additional days.
+The processing time for an Application to Organize is 24 hours.
+The review process for full club charter is two days, and processing will be completed within five additional days.

 Can you tell me the status of our charter kit?

 Please email email@example.com to request your order’s status and obtain tracking details.

 Are you able to send me a receipt/invoice?